 Millions of Americans are now on the brink of what my family faced as a boy.
 And they are doing it at a time when all the important safety nets we need have been undermined, weakened, and in some cases destroyed.
 I hear their cries of fear and anger.
 I am moved by their laments.
 I feel their pain deep in my bones.
 But the GOP thinks they’ve done just enough to scare us back into line and get us to shut up.
 To help us remember we are nothing to them but “human capital stock.”

 As I write this, Minneapolis is burning.
 A jack booted thug of a tyrannical government killed a man though he pleaded for his life.
 Though bystanders pleaded for his life.
-Then the cops encouraged the riots by breaking windows of stores as protestors tried to confront and stop them.
+Then white supremacists encouraged the riots by breaking windows of stores as protestors tried to confront and stop them.
 Other cities have begun seeing protests and riots.
 With millions out of work, the plug that held us in check – crappy, low paying jobs we needed to hold onto – has been pulled.
 This is going to be a summer of violence and blood shed, and I believe it’s necessary.
 The state MURDERED a man.
 The riots didn’t come first, brutal murder and protecting the murderer did.
 And the heavily armed “don’t step on me” crowd of white nazi sympathizers are going to remind us why they don’t actually care about fighting government as long as its minorities being stepped on.
-They’ll meekly sit this fight out, proving once more their cowardice.

 I will never forget what a company did to my family, and the years of struggle that followed.
 What our system does to all families who suffer even one moment of bad luck.
 How it then treats you like shit if you DARE ask for help.
 How it vilifies you, calls you welfare queens, slanders and insults you.
 Tries to fucking kill you.